-Shine On Living and The 30A Company announced the launch of a new line of high-quality sun care products that are friendly to fragile marine eco-systems.
-Both companies are based in Santa Rosa Beach, Florida.
+Shine On Living and The 30A Company have introduced a new line of high-quality sun care products that are friendly to fragile marine eco-systems.
+Both companies are based in Santa Rosa Beach, Florida, and are committed to eco-friendly products and lifestyle choices.

 Many sunscreens on the market contain oxybenzone and octinoxate, chemicals that harm the environment and destroy marine eco-systems, including coral reefs.
 The new 30A® branded line of sun care products features 30A SPF 30 Sunscreen, which is free from these harmful additives.
 Instead, the new line uses zinc oxide to protect against UVA and UVB rays.